kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <summary>Expand ⬇️</summary>
 <br>

+- Frame the problem and look at the big picture
-- 🏦 BI (Business Intelligence) Tools involves the functions, strategies, and tools companies use to collect, process, and analyze data [Ref](https://www.coursera.org/articles/bi-tools):
+- 🏦 BI (Business Intelligence) Tools involves the functions, strategies, and tools companies use to collect, process, and analyze data [Ref](https://www.coursera.org/articles/bi-tools).
+These tools can help framing the problem:
     - [Microsoft Power BI](https://powerbi.microsoft.com/en-us/what-is-power-bi/)
     - [Tableau](https://www.tableau.com/products/desktop)
     - [QlikSense](https://www.qlik.com/us/products/qlik-sense)
     - [Dundas BI](https://insightsoftware.com/dundas/)
     - [Sisense](https://www.sisense.com/)
-- Frame the problem and look at the big picture
 - ❓ What is the project main objective(s)?
 - ❓ Which part of the main objective the ML model(s) is addressing?
 - 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered successful (an improvement against the baseline)